dupsatou/openvpn-otp/README.md

 OpenVPN OTP Authentication support
 ==================================

+This version was forked and modified for use in VyOS.
+Specifically the location of the otp-secrets file has been changed to conform to VyOS standards.

 This plug-in adds support for OTP time based tokens for OpenVPN.
 Compatible with Google Authenticator software token, other software and hardware based OTP time tokens.